lf-edge/eden/README.md

 Eden is the only thing you need to work with Raspberry and deploy containers there:

+Step 0: If you already have EVE on your SD and want to try the new version, please format SD card with zeroes (at least first 700 MB).

 Step 1: Install EVE on Raspberry instead of any other OS.

 Prepare Raspberry image